codejones-hub/plutus/doc/tutorials/contract-testing.rst

 It is good practice to run *far more* than 100 tests, once tests are passing.

-In this section we discovered several ways to crash the off-line contract instances, or leave them hanging.
+In this section we discovered ways to crash the off-line contract instances, or leave them hanging.
 We debugged the problems by strengthening preconditions--but of course, the problems are still there.
 We have just avoided provoking them with our tests, which enabled us to continue testing and find more problems.
-But of course, the next step should be to fix the contract, so that these preconditions are no longer necessary.
+But unless these problems are corrected, enabling our preconditions to be weakened again, then all we know from our tests is that the contract behaves correctly *provided callers obey the preconditions*.

 Measuring and tuning distributions
 ----------------------------------